MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **SessionID** – GUID to connect events by session

-### Office.Android.DocsUI.Views.PurchaseTokenRedemptionResponse
+### Office.Android.DocsUI.Views.DimeError

-This product telemetry is collected for tracking and logging the internal transaction status and reconciliation information to improve reliability and performance.
-Microsoft uses this data to analyze and improve the reliability and performance of the internal transaction processing and reconciliation mechanisms.
+This event is collected for the Office app for Android (released on Huawei and in China Stores).
+This event indicates that an attempt to purchase a Microsoft 365 subscription through Dime (a webURL loaded in client webview) has failed.
+Only the error scenarios are captured.
+This event data is error data only and is used to ensure the health of the Dime purchase flow in the client.

-The following fields are collected:
+This following fields are collected:

-- **MicrosoftPurchaseOrderId** - Microsoft Order Id sent by Retail Federation Service (RFS) for tracking purposes.

-- **ResponseCode** - HTTP Response code (int)

-- **StatusCode** - RFS response status code (RFS defined Enum int- finite)
+- **CorrelationID** - ID that uniquely identifies a Dime purchase session.

+- **ErrorReason** - Indicates the reason for the error that happened.
+  - 0 – Unknown error
+  - 1 – Internet not available
+  - 2 – Universally unique identifier (UUID) validation failed
+  - 3 - Universally unique identifier (UUID) is null or empty
+  - 4 – Java Script injection error where the Office app for Android can’t pass authToken to Dime
+  - 5 – Base WebURL loaded on client is invalid

 ### Office.Dime.Sdk.Health